 Conclusion

-protocol is a fundamental building block for working with sets, dictionaries, and efficient collections in Swift.
+The Hashable protocol is a fundamental building block for working with sets, dictionaries, and efficient collections in Swift.
 By understanding how it works, you’ll write cleaner, faster, and more maintainable code — especially when dealing with custom models in iOS development.

 📚 Related Reading: